 As with levodopa, periodic evaluations of hepatic, hematopoietic, cardiovascular, and renal function are recommended during extended therapy.

-Patients with chronic wide-angle glaucoma may be treated cautiously with SINEMET CR (carbidopa-levodopa sustained release) provided the intraocular pressure is well-controlled and the patient is monitored carefully for changes in intraocular pressure during therapy.
+Patients with chronic wide-angle glaucoma may be treated cautiously with SINEMET CR provided the intraocular pressure is well-controlled and the patient is monitored carefully for changes in intraocular pressure during therapy.

 Epidemiological studies have shown that patients with Parkinson's disease have a higher risk (2- to approximately 6-fold higher) of developing melanoma than the general population.
 Whether the increased risk observed was due to Parkinson's disease or other factors, such as drugs used to treat Parkinson's disease, is unclear.

-For the reasons stated above, patients and providers are advised to monitor for melanomas frequently and on a regular basis when using SINEMET CR (carbidopa-levodopa sustained release) for any indication.
+For the reasons stated above, patients and providers are advised to monitor for melanomas frequently and on a regular basis when using SINEMET CR for any indication.
 Ideally, periodic skin examinations should be performed by appropriately qualified individuals (e.g., dermatologists).

-Abnormalities in laboratory tests may include elevations of liver function tests such as alkaline phosphatase, SCOT (AST), SGPT (ALT), lactic dehydrogenase, and bilirubin.
-Abnormalities in blood urea nitrogen and positive Coombs test have also been reported.
-Commonly, levels of blood urea nitrogen, creatinine, and uric acid are lower during administration of carbidopa-levodopa preparations than with levodopa.
+Abnormalities in laboratory tests may include elevations of liver function tests such as alkaline phosphatase, SGOT (AST), SGPT (ALT), lactic dehydrogenase (LDH), and bilirubin.
+Abnormalities in blood urea nitrogen (BUN) and positive Coombs test have also been reported.
+Commonly, levels of blood urea nitrogen, creatinine, and uric acid are lower during administration of carbidopa levodopa preparations than with levodopa.

-Carbidopa-levodopa preparations, such as SINEMET and SINEMET CR (carbidopa-levodopa sustained release) , may cause a false-positive reaction for urinary ketone bodies when a test tape is used for determination of ketonuria.
+Carbidopa levodopa preparations, such as SINEMET and SINEMET CR, may cause a false-positive reaction for urinary ketone bodies when a test tape is used for determination of ketonuria.
 This reaction will not be altered by boiling the urine specimen.
-False-negative tests may result with the use of glucose-oxidase methods of testing for glucosuria.
+False-negative tests may result with the use of glucoseoxidase methods of testing for glucosuria.

-In a two-year bioassay of SINEMET, no evidence of carcinogenicity was found in rats receiving doses of approximately two times the maximum daily human dose of carbidopa and four times the maximum daily human dose of levodopa (equivalent to 8 SINEMET CR (carbidopa-levodopa sustained release) tablets).
+In a two-year bioassay of SINEMET, no evidence of carcinogenicity was found in rats receiving doses of approximately two times the maximum daily human dose of carbidopa and four times the maximum daily human dose of levodopa (equivalent to 8 SINEMET CR tablets).

-In reproduction studies with SINEMET, no effects on fertility were found in rats receiving doses of approximately two times the maximum daily human dose of carbidopa and four times the maximum daily human dose of levodopa (equivalent to 8 SINEMET CR (carbidopa-levodopa sustained release) tablets).
+In reproduction studies with SINEMET, no effects on fertility were found in rats receiving doses of approximately two times the maximum daily human dose of carbidopa and four times the maximum daily human dose of levodopa (equivalent to 8 SINEMET CR tablets).

-In a study of one nursing mother with Parkinson's disease, excretion of levodopa in human breast milk was reported.
-Therefore, caution should be exercised when SINEMET CR (carbidopa-levodopa sustained release) is administered to a nursing woman.
+Levodopa has been detected in human milk.
+Caution should be exercised when SINEMET CR is administered to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.
 Use of the drug in patients below the age of 18 is not recommended.